International Adoption in Belarus

 Court Petition Preparation

-We draft a well-structured adoption petition for submission to the court, ensuring all legal aspects are covered for a smooth and successful application process.
+We draft the adoption petition for submission to the competent Belarusian court, ensuring all legal requirements are met.

 Court Representation